How To Verify a Cashier’s Check: 3 Precautions To Take

 Unlike a personal check, a cashier’s check is a direct obligation of the bank.
 As a result, there is virtually no risk that a cashier’s check will bounce or otherwise be invalid.

-Unfortunately, fraudsters can create phony cashier’s checks and use them for scams.
+Unfortunately, fraudsters can create phony cashier’s checks and use them for check scams.
 Learn how to verify a cashier’s check so you can avoid being a victim of check fraud.

 How To Verify a Cashier’s Check